Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

-As with all benzodiazepines, paradoxical reactions such as stimulation, mania, irritability, restlessness, agitation, aggression, psychosis, hostility, rage, or hallucinations may occur in rare instances and in an upredictable fashion.
-In these instances, further use of the drug in these patients should be considered with caution (see PRECAUTIONS: General).
+As with all benzodiazepines, paradoxical reactions such as stimulation, mania, irritability, restlessness, agitation, aggression, psychosis, hostility, rage, or hallucinations may occur in rare instances and in an unpredictable fashion.
+In these instances, further use of the drug in these patients should be considered with caution (see PRECAUTIONS, General).

 Drug Abuse and Dependence

-Lorazepam is a controlled substance in Schedule IV.
+Lorazepam Injection is a Schedule IV controlled substance.

 Treatment of overdosage is mainly supportive until the drug is eliminated from the body.
 Vital signs and fluid balance should be carefully monitored in conjunction with close observation of the patient.
 An adequate airway should be maintained and assisted respiration used as needed.
 With normally functioning kidneys, forced diuresis with intravenous fluids and electrolytes may accelerate elimination of benzodiazepines from the body.
 In addition, osmotic diuretics, such as mannitol, may be effective as adjunctive measures.
 In more critical situations, renal dialysis and exchange blood transfusions may be indicated.
 Lorazepam does not appear to be removed in significant quantities by dialysis, although lorazepam glucuronide may be highly dialyzable.
 The value of dialysis has not been adequately determined for lorazepam.